-Thirteen pairs of scientists from Utrecht University and the Royal Netherlands Institute for Sea Research will conduct joint research concerning the functioning of (coastal) seas and oceans.
+Twenty four pairs of scientists from Utrecht University and the Royal Netherlands Institute for Sea Research will conduct joint research concerning the functioning of (coastal) seas and oceans.
 They will carry out interdisciplinary research into pressing scientific and societal issues that tie in with the strategic themes of both organisations.
 In addition to the Faculties of Science and Geosciences, also the Faculties of Law, Economics and Governance, and Veterinary Medicine of the UU are involved.
 The projects are part of the agreement to intensify the collaboration UU-NIOZ (2016-2025), funded by UU.
 Combining complementary knowledge and research facilities and working together more intensively, increases the clout of these projects.
 This can be a first step on the road to broad, national programmes in which the entire knowledge chain works together.
-A similar, 2nd call for joint proposals is due on 1 July 2021.
+The first call yielded thirteen joint projects.
+A similar, 2nd call for joint proposals was due on 1 July 2021 and yielded eleven projects.

 Our Dynamic Coasts